PSLmodels/OG-Core/docs/book/content/theory/calibration.md

 The `OG-Core` model represents all the general model solution code for any overlapping generations model of a country or region.
 Although `OG-Core` has a `default_parameters.json` file that allows it to run independently, the preferred method for using `OG-Core` is as a dependency to a country calibration repository.
 We recommend that another repository is made, such as [`OG-USA`](https://github.com/PSLmodels/OG-USA) or [`OG-ZAF`](https://github.com/EAPD-DRB/OG-ZAF/) that uses `OG-Core` as its main computational foundation and engine and calibrates country-specific variables and functions in its own respective source code.
 This approach results in a working overlapping generations model consisting of a country-specific calibration repository plus a dependency on the general `OG-Core` model logic and options.

 {numref}`TabCountryModels` is a list of country-specific calibrations of overlapping generations models that use `OG-Core` as a dependency from oldest to newest.
 Note that these models are in varying stages of completeness and maturity.
 It is true that a model is never really fully calibrated.
 The model maintainer is always updating calibrated values as new data become available.
-And the modele maintainer can always search for better fit and better targeting strategies.
+And the model maintainer can always search for better fit and better targeting strategies.
 As such, the only measures of model maturity of the country calibrations below is the date the repository was created.

 ```{list-table} **Country-specific calibrated OG models based on OG-Core.**
 :header-rows: 1